The British Attack Philadelphia

 Not many now think of the town of Perth Amboy as part of Philadelphia's history or culture, but it certainly was so in colonial times.
-Sadly, the town has since declined to a condition of quiet middle-class suburb.
-There are quite a few Spanish-language signs around, and some decaying factories.
-The little house of the Proprietors on the town square, and the remains of the Governor's mansion overlooking the ocean are about all that remain of the early Quaker era.
+Sadly, the town has since declined to a condition of a quiet middle-class suburb.
+There are quite a few Spanish-language signs around and some decaying factories.
+The little house of the Proprietors on the town square and the remains of the Governor's mansion overlooking the ocean are about all that remain of the early Quaker era.

 |PERTH AMBOY MAP|